 Disclosing information about adults at risk of harm

 In England, certain persons or bodies must give information to a Safeguarding Adults Board, at its request, to enable or assist the board to perform its functions.
 The explanatory notes to the Care Act 2014 make clear that individual doctors can be asked for information under this provision.
-You can find further information about Safeguarding Adults Boards in the.
+You can find further information about Safeguarding Adults Boards in the Care and Support Statutory Guidance.

 There are legal requirements in Wales for certain persons and bodies (including Health Boards and NHS Trusts) to provide information in response to requests from Safeguarding Boards and local authorities.
-Further information on Safeguarding Boards can be found in Social Services and Well-being (Wales) Act 2014
+Further information on Safeguarding Boards can be found in Social Services and Well being (Wales) Act 2014 Code of Practice: Working Together to Safeguard People Volume I Introduction and Overview.

 It will usually be appropriate tell patients about any disclosures you make, even if they are required by law.